twineworks/tweakflow/site/content/reference.md

 For any other double value, the [conventions the Java language](https://docs.oracle.com/javase/8/docs/api/java/lang/Double.html#toString-double-) are used.

 Casting doubles to string should only be done for non-functional purposes like data-inspection, debugging or logging.
 The standard library offers [formatters](/modules/std.html#math-formatter) to to convert double values to strings in a controlled output format.

+### Binary

+The `binary` type holds an array of bytes.
+Binary values are notated using [binary literals](#binary-literals).
+The following type casts are supported:

+Binary as boolean

+The empty binary of 0 bytes is converted to `false`.
+Any non-empty binary value is converted to `true`.

 ### String